How Does A Nutritionist Cope with Holiday Travel?

-• Eskimo Extra - High strength omega 3 capsules to support daily requirements of beneficial fats
+- Eskimo-3 Extra - High strength omega-3 capsules to support daily requirements of beneficial fats

 Phew!
 Luggage checked in!
 Passports checked!
-Time to think about some breakfast before you get on the plane.
+Time to think about some breakfast before you board the plane.
 UltraMeal is a great option at this point, especially if you’re feeling tense, as it’s easy to digest.
 Scoop a portion out into a shaker cup before you leave, so you can just add water once you’ve completed security checks.
-There’s a variety of flavours to choose from – vanilla, chocolate, mocha, banana and berry.
-My favourite is banana!
-If you’d rather pick something up at the airport instead; go for a bircher muesli, fresh fruit and natural yoghurt or even porridge.
-There’s a wider variety of options available at major airports nowadays so it is definitely possible to find something healthy.
-Make sure you keep drinking plenty of water too, to stay hydrated.
+If you’d rather pick something up at the airport instead; go for a bircher muesli, fresh fruit and natural yoghurt or something egg-based.
+There’s a wider variety of options available at major airports nowadays so it is usually possible to find something healthy.
+Make sure you drink plenty of water too, to stay hydrated.
 Avoid caffeine as this can dehydrate and disrupt your blood sugar levels, which may make you feel tired and jittery.

 Ready to board the aircraft and feeling a bit tense?
 Compose LT is designed to support feelings of balance and harmony.
 Compose LT is an innovative and fast-acting product that contains milk protein hydrolysate which may be supportive if you’re finding it difficult to wind down and relax.

 You’re safely boarded and cruising at altitude; now is the perfect time for a nourishing snack to keep your blood sugar levels nicely balanced.
-Avoid alcohol or anything that’s salty at this point, as this will further contribute towards dehydration.
-A handful of nuts and dried fruit or a nut-based cereal bar (Nakd cashew cookie or similar) are easy-to-transport options that will keep your energy balanced.
-Cucumber sticks and watermelon wedges can be prepared in advance and be a refreshing hydrating snack.
-Keep sipping water throughout the flight to maintain optimal hydration.
-For an extra hit of nutrients, you could take a serving of Superfood Plus at this point.
-Again, it’s best to portion this out before you leave home so you can just add water to it on the plane.
-Superfood Plus is a powdered blend of over 30 different fruits and vegetables with a high antioxidant content.
-It also supplies beneficial fibres and digestive enzymes to support balanced digestion, which is particularly useful on holiday.
+Avoid alcohol or anything that’s too salty at this point, as this will further contribute towards dehydration.
+A handful of nuts and a tub of blueberries or a nut-based protein ball / cereal bar (Deliciously Ella is great for healthy ready-made options) are easy-to-transport options that will keep your energy balanced.
+Cucumber sticks and watermelon wedges can be prepared in advance and make for a refreshing hydrating snack.
+Sip water throughout the flight to maintain optimal hydration.

 The only way to have a healthy lunch on a short-haul flight is to get organised and either buy it at the airport or prepare it yourself in advance.
-Some long-haul flights have healthier options but I still like to be prepared so I’m not stuck with eating something I’d rather not.
-You can usually find a balanced salad at the airport.
-I’d go for a Mediterranean mezze-type salad containing brightly coloured salad, hummus, falafel and quinoa, or perhaps a similarly-filled wrap.
-Eating a nutritious lunch like this will keep you feeling alert, balanced and hydrated so that when you land you’re ready for the next step of the journey.
+Some long-haul flights have marginally healthier options but it’s much better to be prepared so you’re not stuck with eating something you’d rather not.
+You can usually find a balanced salad at the airport; a Mediterranean mezze-type salad containing brightly coloured salad, hummus, falafel and quinoa, or perhaps a similarly-filled wrap.
+If you’ve not managed to prepare or find anything, UltraMeal is another good option here to keep you going.
+Eating a nutritious lunch like this or having a nutritious shake will keep you feeling alert, balanced and hydrated so that when you land you’re ready for the next step of the journey.

-• GiSol – Saccharomyces Boulardii – Take daily to help reduce the risks of unwanted tummy upsets.
-No need to keep in the fridge like other probiotic supplements so a perfect travelling companion.
+- GiSol – Saccharomyces boulardii – Take daily to help reduce the risks of unwanted tummy upsets.
+No need to keep in the fridge so a perfect travelling companion.